clasense4/explore-haproxy/readme.md

 ## Introduction

 In this repository we will explore how HA Proxy works.
 The goal of this implementation is to get understanding how HA Proxy works.
 The instance is used for **SSL offloading** and proxies around **25000 requests per second**.
-Also we will explore how to monitor HA Proxy and send our metrics to Prometheus and Grafana.
+Also we will explore how to monitor HA Proxy and send our metrics to Prometheus.

 ## Pre-requisite